You can arrange for us to collect large items such as furniture, mattresses and large electrical items for a charge.

 For example, the following things count as a single item:

-To arrange a collection, please fill in our online form or call 0333 200 6981.
+To arrange a collection, please complete our online form or call 0333 200 6981.
 We will tell you your collection date when we get your payment.

 You can pay by debit/credit card payments over the phone through Derby Direct on 0333 200 6981.
 Telephone lines are open from 9am until 3pm Monday to Friday.